AlexanderKapelyukhovskiy/EarnPerCall.MicroservicesProto/README.md

 # EarnPerCall.MicroservicesProto

-Prototype of Microservice which uses Actor Service for unpause chat session
+Prototype of Microservices which uses Actor Service for unpause chat session